JCOQUE/TFG-ingenieria/README.md

 # Intro

-In this README file, important information about the project will be described such as: links where the core information has been found, important aspect to keep in mind when modifying the code and other things.
+In this README file, important information about the project will be described such as: links where the core information has been found, important aspects to keep in mind when modifying the code and other things.
 All this will be organized by tool used in the project such as PowerBI, Azure, etc.

 ## Tools
 In this section, the software tools, along with some information source will be discussed.